Ecoblockchain/abstract-common-wallet/README.md

   propagate: (true or false if you want to propagate the tx.
 Will default to false) }, callback);

-//will login in to a compatible back-end server cw.login(host, callback);
+//will login to a compatible back-end server using wallet address as an identifier cw.login(host, callback);

 //will send authenticated requests to compatible back-end server